This is a list of the best marketing books of all time.

-Learning to market your business effectively is more than simply learning how to get a story on the local news.
-The key to successful small business marketing in this digital era is simple – never stop learning and innovating.
+The key to successful business marketing in this digital era is simple – never stop learning and innovating.

-The fastest and easiest way to do just that is to read the best marketing books, and read them often.
+The fastest and easiest way to that is to read the best marketing books, and read them often.

-I’ve taken the best marketing books that I’ve read, and some awesome recommendations from people I work with and listed 47 of the marketing books you simply cannot ignore.
+Here are the best marketing books that I’ve read, and some awesome recommendations from people I work with.

 By Seth Godin